 How much does a Law Enforcement Officer make?

-Law enforcement officers play a vital role in keeping communities safe.
-Their work is demanding, but it's also rewarding.
-The average yearly salary for a law enforcement officer is $64,461.
-This figure can vary based on experience, location, and the specific role within law enforcement.
+Law Enforcement Officers play a vital role in keeping communities safe.
+On average, they earn a yearly salary of $65,091.
+This figure can vary based on several factors, including experience, location, and the specific duties of the role.

 What are the highest paying cities for a Law Enforcement Officer?